hytechclub/web-201/EjsTemplates/PeopleListEjsCodeAlong.md

 Make the following updates to the **app.js** file.

 1. Remove the `path` module import as it is no longer necessary
+1. At the top of the file, add `require('ejs')` to install the library
 1. After the `app` variable is initialized, use the code below to set the "view engine" to "ejs"
     ```js
     app.set('view engine', 'ejs');